SassoStorTo/migra-studenti/README.md

 Development tools:
 - the little whale [docker] (but i prefer lxc for containerization) {rich wold approve, as he said "gnu is not unix"}
 - pyhon (import requests)
+- air (rebild automatically when a file is changed)